Getting started

 BeyondCron server BeyondCron server bc-daemon bc-daemon

-BeyondCron server job host bc-daemon job user
+BeyondCron server job host bc-daemon bc-daemon

 In order to execute jobs on other servers, BeyondCron requires that you have passwordless ssh access to those servers.